-You can deduct moving expenses if your move is work-related and passes certain time and distance tests.
-Since moving expenses are adjustments to income, you can deduct them even if you don't itemize your deductions.
+You can deduct moving expenses if your move is work-related and passes time and distance tests.
+Moving expenses are adjustments to income.
+So, you can deduct them even if you don't itemize your deductions.

 To deduct moving expenses, you must meet these tests:

-Closely-related-in-time test -- An expense is closely related in time when you incur it within 1 year from the date you first reported to your new work location.
+Closely-related-in-time test -- You must incur the expenses within one year from the date you first reported to your new work.

-Closely-related-in-place test -- To be closely related in place, the distance between your new home and your new job must not be more than the distance from the former home to the new job.
-If you don’t meet this requirement, you might still be able to deduct moving expenses if you can show 1 of these:
+Closely-related-in-place test -- The distance between your new home and your new job can’t be more than the distance from the former home to the new job.
+If you don’t meet this test, you might still be able to deduct moving expenses if you can show one of these:

 You’re required to live at the new home as a condition of employment.

 You’ll spend less time or money commuting from the new home to the new job location.